 - 12.1 In the above context of needs and resources, the Council has developed policies and high-level processes to ensure the effective management of capital.
 This will be overseen by the Council through strong governance and assurance processes for capital planning, capital appraisal and approval, project management, and capital monitoring and review. - 12.2 Service managers contribute annually, in the autumn, to the Council's revenue budget and capital programme.
 The Finance Team collates proposed changes to the Capital Programme for consideration by the Cabinet as part of the Council's budget setting process.
 The financing cost (which can be nil for projects funded from Council resources or external grants) is included in the Medium-Term Financial Strategy and detailed budgets for the forthcoming financial year.
 The Council's Overview and Scrutiny Committee considers both the Medium-Term Financial Strategy and the detailed budget.
 The comments of the Overview and Scrutiny Committee are reported to Cabinet when the Medium-Term Financial Strategy and detailed budget proposals are considered.
 Cabinet recommends the final Capital Programme and revenue budgets to Council in February each year. - 12.3 The Council will need to consider the best approach for the consideration of capital business cases for projects which support the priorities of the Council prior to recommendation for approval of expenditure by Cabinet or Council.
-For full details of the Council's proposed capital programme see the revenue and budget papers considered by Cabinet and Council in February 2024 [link to Cabinet report]. - 12.4 All use of capital resources, including capital receipts, will be prioritised across the Council as a whole in relation to the Council's key priorities. - 12.5 The Council's MTFS sets out the financial challenges and risks which the Council is currently managing.
+For full details of the Council's proposed capital programme see the revenue and budget papers considered by Cabinet and Council in February 2025 [link to Cabinet report].

+- 12.5 The Council's MTFS sets out the financial challenges and risks which the Council is currently managing.
 The Council's risk appetite is moving from low to moderate and Members are prepared to consider investments with a moderate level of risk for which there is an appropriate level of financial return.
 A combination of the Chief Finance Officer, the Council's Legal Team, Publica Finance, Group Manager and Strategic Director staff will support Council Member governance structures in ensuring that where risks are taken, they are fully understood and proactively managed. - 12.6 The staff responsible for making capital expenditure, borrowing and investment decisions are professionally qualified and experienced.
 Use is also made of external advisors and consultants that are specialists in their field.
 The Council currently employs Arlingclose Limited as treasury management advisors and other specialist advisors to support on specific transactions as required.
-This approach is more cost effective than employing such staff directly and ensures that the Council has access to the relevant skills and knowledge when required.

-12.7 In-year revised or additional capital budgets may be approved by Cabinet or Council.
+This approach is more cost effective than employing such staff directly and ensures that the Council has access to the relevant skills and knowledge when required. - 12.7 In-year revised or additional capital budgets may be approved by Cabinet or Council.
 The Financial Rules set out the decision-making process for approving additional in-year capital budgets.
 The Council will decide upon changes to the prudential borrowing limits.